jmhays/biop-web/problem_sets/ps1.md

 ---
   layout: post
   title: Problem Set 1
-  author: 50 pts
-  date: Due at the beginning of class 1/31/19
+  author: Due at the beginning of class 1/31/19
 ---

 1. (10 pts) **Poisson distribution of stars in the galaxy**.
 Assuming that ~~stars~~ metabolites are randomly distributed in the ~~galaxy~~ cell with a density $$\alpha$$, show that the probability of finding the nearest ~~star~~ metabolite at a distance $$R$$ from the ~~earth~~ nucleus is $$p(R) = 4\pi R^2 \alpha \exp\left({-\frac{4\pi}{3}} R^3 \alpha\right)$$. #biology